 Provide Quality Doctor of Ministry Education

 a.
-Build a consensus within our university regarding the nature of Doctor of Ministry research
+Build a consensus within the University regarding the nature of Doctor of Ministry research

 b.
 Fully implement the assessment process

 c.
-Demonstrate spiritual connection within the service and curriculum of the program
+Assure that the vision of spiritual transformation is primary in the curriculum of the program

 d.
 Establish an expectation for consistent assignment due deadlines